RahulNaha/RahulNaha/README.md

 GreatFour Systems
 September 2024 – November 2024
 - Developed an installer for the product ‘Harmony’, improving application usability and deployment efficiency by 30%.

-**Contributor**
-GirlScript Summer Of Code
-May 2024 – August 2024
-- Contributed to 3 impactful open-source projects, enhancing debugging, version control, and code review skills.

 ---